mitre/jfairseq/README.md

 - [sentencepiece-jni](https://github.com/levyfan/sentencepiece-jni)
 - [jFastBPE](https://github.com/mitre/jfastbpe)

-Once this is done, jFairseq can be built by issuing `./gradlew clean build`.
+Once this is done, jFairseq can be built by issuing `sbt clean compile package`.

 ## Tests

-Tests can be run by issuing `./gradlew test`.
+Tests can be run by issuing `sbt  test`.

 ## Authors